antha-rt/Behavioral-instability-detection/project_root/docs/DISCUSSION.md

 In this project, the dataset of scans covering all behaviors expressed by the group during observation days across different contexts was used to construct a general baseline for this specific social group during that time period.
 This allowed deviations to be examined at both group and individual levels, contextualized and visualized using heatmaps.

+The term baseline is used to denote a context-bounded reference distribution derived from the available observation window, rather than a long-term or context-invariant behavioral norm.
+Given the limited temporal scope and the presence of distinct environmental conditions across observation days, baselines are interpreted as local expectations for this specific group during the study period.

 ---

 ## Behavioral Deviation Heatmaps — Group-Level Interpretation